History, tourist information, and nearby accommodation

 Built in the early 15th century, this originally stood 4 storeys high and may have been used as a royal residence when Dumbarton Castle was owned directly by the crown.
 The tower was destroyed sometime before 1800.

-A set of 3 gun emplacements built in 1795, named for the Duke of York, Duke of Argyll, and Prince of Wales.
+A set of 3 gun emplacements built in 1795, named after the Duke of York, Duke of Argyll, and Prince of Wales.

 Built in 1748, this odd structure looks more like a mausoleum than a building for holding barrels of gunpowder.
 Over 150 barrels could fit inside the magazine, located atop the Beak.